Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 var userIds = [101, 102, 103]

-// All three fetchUserDetails calls run in parallel
+// All three fetchUserDetails calls run concurrently.

-// Maybe user 103's data comes back first
+// Maybe user 103's data comes back first - that's fine.

 for id in userIds